mfarisgh/katalon_web_faris/README.md

    jira.token=  # your Jira user token.
 You may leave it blank. jira.project=  # your Jira project code. e.g. STC.
 You may leave it blank.
    ```

+4. Update WebDrivers: Tools -> Update WebDrivers -> Your preferred browser.
-4. Choose and run any of the Test Cases or Test Suites in `Test Cases` or `Test Suites` folder.
+5. Choose and open by double-clicking any of the Test Cases or Test Suites in `Test Cases` or `Test Suites` folder.
-5. Change profile/environment to `DemoLive` to be able to use all the variables/parameters specified in Test Cases.
+6. Change profile/environment to `DemoLive` to be able to use all the variables/parameters specified in Test Cases.
+It is located on the top right, named "default".
+7. Click the Play button on the top right.
-6. If you use Jira and enabled Jira in `local.properties`, all the failed Test Cases will be recorded as a Bug in your Jira Backlog.
+8. If you use Jira and enabled Jira in `local.properties`, all the failed Test Cases will be recorded as a Bug in your Jira Backlog.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>